etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 ## Discussion

 The new site officially launched this past August at https://leadtoreadkc.org.
-Despite hiccups with plugin and hosting hiccups along the way, I really enjoyed using Gatsby for the project.
-Gatsby has expanded from open source framework to an actual [company](https://www.gatsbyjs.com/blog/2018-05-24-launching-new-gatsby-company/), and feels more mature in terms of its core documentation, core library stability, and customer support.
+Despite hiccups with plugin and hosting along the way, I really enjoyed using Gatsby for the project.
+Gatsby has expanded from an open source framework to an actual [company](https://www.gatsbyjs.com/blog/2018-05-24-launching-new-gatsby-company/), and it feels more mature in terms of its core documentation, core library stability, and customer support.

-But the framework has its own drawbacks, too.
+But the framework has drawbacks, too.
 I enjoyed Jared Palmer's [Gatsby vs NextJS](https://jaredpalmer.com/gatsby-vs-nextjs) post, in which he points out some of Gatsby's shortcomings: the learning curve of GraphQL, the "snowflake" nature of Gatsby sites, the sometimes challenging debugging experience.
 It's fair to say that Gatsby might be too heavyweight for someone just wanting to make a simple blog that only uses Markdown files as the data source.

 And static sites have logical limitations.
 Would it make sense for NYTimes to use Gatsby to produce a static version of each one of its millions of articles?
 What about the comments on those articles?
 The static model doesn't scale for sites with massive content bases or inherently dynamic data.
 And to Gatsby's credit, they're aware of the those limitations and encourage developers to use the static HTML where it makes sense and then leverage [React hydration](https://www.gatsbyjs.com/docs/react-hydration/) to enable more "app-like" features.

-Shifting briefly to the business side of things, I'm curious to see Gatsby's long term monetization strategy, and what they build out next.
+Shifting briefly to the business side of things, I'm curious to see Gatsby's long-term monetization strategy, and what they build out next.
 Their core revenue generator right now is via Gatsby Cloud - cloud build and hosting on different tiers.
 Will they double down on building out this part of the business?
 Will we see a "Gatsby CMS" -- a competitor to Wordpress, Contentful and other cloud CMS providers?
 First, you integrate with them, then, you compete with them... we'll see.

 Have thoughts about Gatsby?
 Want to talk more about the website redesign?
 Shoot me a line at e3t5n6@gmail.com to chat.
 Thanks for reading!

-_A huge thanks for Martha Conradt, Pauly Hart, Jonathan Gaikwad and Hayley Rees for helping make this project a reality._
+_A huge thanks to Martha Conradt, Pauly Hart, Jonathan Gaikwad and Hayley Rees for helping make this project a reality._